 - “From around 6 months, infants should be offered a range of foods of an appropriate texture and consistency for their developmental stage”

 - “First foods should be iron-rich and an increasing range and quantity of foods should be introduced so that by 12 months the infant is consuming a wide variety of family foods”

 - “the AAP [American Academy of Pediatrics] and the EFSA [European Food safety Authority] also concluded that there is no reason to delay the introduction of foods to prevent allergies, including nuts in suitable form”

 - “Breastfeeding should be continued while solid foods (allergens) are introduced to the infant, and has many advantages to the health of the infant”

-- For babies who are formula fed, and from an allergy prevention perspective, the NHMRC indicates “different infant formulas have been considered for this purpose, including amino acid-based formula, hydrolysed formula, soy formula and milk from other animal species.
-However the evidence is mixed and routine use of special formulas for preventing allergy is not recommended”
+- For babies who are formula-fed, and from an allergy prevention perspective, the NHMRC indicates “different infant formulas have been considered for this purpose, including amino acid-based formula, hydrolyzed formula, soy formula and milk from other animal species.
+However, the evidence is mixed and routine use of special formulas for preventing allergy is not recommended”